Ernest Hemingway: Plane crashes

 In January 1954 while in Africa, Hemingway was almost fatally injured in successive plane crashes.
 He had chartered a sightseeing flight over the Belgian Congo as a Christmas present to Mary.
 On their way to photograph Murchison Falls from the air, the plane struck an abandoned utility pole and was forced into a crash landing.
 Hemingway sustained injuries to his back and shoulder.
 Mary sustained broken ribs and went into shock.
 After a night in the brush, they chartered a boat on the river and arrived in Butiaba, where they were met by a pilot who had been searching for them.
 He assured them he could fly out, but the landing strip was too rough and the plane exploded in flames.
 Mary and the pilot escaped through a broken window.
 Hemingway had to smash his way out by battering the door open with his head.

 Hemingway suffered burns and another serious head injury, that caused cerebral fluid to leak from the injury.
 They eventually arrived in Entebbe to find reporters covering the story of Hemingway's death.
 He briefed the reporters and spent the next few weeks recuperating in Nairobi.
-Despite his injuries, Hemingway accompanied Patrick and his wife on a planned fishing expedition in February, but pain caused him to be irascible and difficult to get along with.
+Despite his injuries, Hemingway accompanied Patrick and his wife on a planned fishing expedition in February, but pain caused him to be irascible.
 When a bushfire broke out, he was again injured, sustaining second-degree burns on his legs, front torso, lips, left hand and right forearm.

 Months later in Venice, Mary reported to friends the full extent of Hemingway's injuries: two cracked discs, a kidney and liver rupture, a dislocated shoulder and a broken skull.
 The accidents may have precipitated the physical deterioration that was to follow.
 After the plane crashes, Hemingway, who had been "a thinly controlled alcoholic throughout much of his life, drank more heavily than usual to combat the pain of his injuries."